-Acknowledging his body of work might have very little meaning to those of the pop, r&b or even contemporary jazz world, but for those who are all inclusive jazz lovers, listeners and players will find this gentlemen sitting right here with the innovative risk takers of this century.
+Acknowledging his body of work might have very little meaning to those of the pop, r&b or even contemporary jazz world, but for those who are all-inclusive jazz lovers, listeners and players will find this gentleman sitting right here with the innovative risk-takers of this century.

 What brief but concise piece of information from a personal perspective can I share about this prolific artist/humanitarian?
 He’s a musician I’ve known for a very long time, actually longer than I’ve known anyone so far that I’ve had on the show and to chronicle the effect that he has had just on my life, would take more time and space than I have here and besides as I’ve said before the musician’s true historian is the music she plays.

 Pheeroan plays a huge part in me trusting myself and doing the music I love.
-One of the most important thing an artist can do is not to categorize or pigeon hole yourself, but instead, to foster the powerful silence within so that it speaks in unison with the waiting sound you create.
-He has and will always be and my mentor.
+One of the most important thing an artist can do is not to categorize or pigeonhole themselves, but instead, to foster the powerful silence within so that it speaks in unison with the waiting sound you create.
+He has been and will always be my mentor.
 He is a beautiful human being that awakens all that is the best in you, at all times.

-I consistently tell the students in the workshop series that it’s imperative that they find their voice, embrace it, take care of it and to stand, alone if necessary, in staying true to it’s uniqueness.
-To acknowledge that same qualities in others and support them in their examination.
+I consistently tell the students in the workshop series that it’s imperative that they find their voice, embrace it, take care of it, and to stand, alone if necessary, in staying true to its uniqueness.
+To acknowledge the same qualities in others and support them in their examination.